Kayli/logspub/dev/docker.md

   - deploy and see the state of individual containers, restart them and debug them when necessary
     - all without needing to use the command line

-## problems

-- can't locate docker images in wsl
-  - it works somehow differently whem using docker desktop

 ## references